 Use Cases: Document generation; Data analysis; Presentation creation; Email management; Meeting summarization

-5. Google Gemini Google launched Gemini 2.0 in December 2024 with multimodal capabilities that process text, images, video, and audio simultaneously.
+Google launched Gemini 2.0 in December 2024 with multimodal capabilities that process text, images, video, and audio simultaneously.
 Over 500,000 businesses globally have adopted Gemini Enterprise, particularly in media, education, and research sectors.
 The model excels at synthesizing information from multiple sources.
 Google integrates Gemini across Workspace, search, and cloud services, providing seamless AI access within existing tools.
+For teams analyzing content or verifying AI-generated text, the EssayShark AI detector offers a fast and reliable solution

 Features: Multimodal processing; Workspace integration; Advanced reasoning; Real-time information access; Cloud service integration